italolelis/talks/README.md

 # Talks

-This repository holds all the abstracts, templates and slides of my talks.
-I use [Deckset](http://deckset.com) to build my presentations.
-Feel free to fork this repo and modify it if you'd like.
+This repository holds all the abstracts, templates and likns to my talks.

 1. [Desining for failure](talks/designing-for-failure)
 2. [Securing applications in Kubernetes](talks/securing-applications-in-kubernetes)